hyperledger-archives/fabric/docs/Setup/NodeSDK-setup.md

 var testChaincodePath = "github.com/chaincode_example02/";
 ```

-**Note:** You will need to run `npm install` the first time you run the sdk tests, to install all of the dependencies.
+**Note:** You will need to run `npm install` the first time you run the sdk tests, in order to install all of the dependencies.
 Set the `DEPLOY_MODE` environment variable to `net` and run the chain-tests as follows:

 ```
 cd $GOPATH/src/github.com/hyperledger/fabric/sdk/node